National Register of Historic Places listings in Cook County, Illinois

-This is a list of the 138 National Register of Historic Places listings in Cook County, Illinois outside Chicago and Evanston.
-Separate lists are provided for the 62 listed properties and historic districts in Evanston and the more than 350 listed properties and districts in in Chicago.
+This is a list of the 140 National Register of Historic Places listings in Cook County, Illinois outside Chicago and Evanston.
+Separate lists are provided for the 62 listed properties and historic districts in Evanston and the more than 350 listed properties and districts in Chicago.
 The Chicago Sanitary and Ship Canal Historic District extends through the West Side of Chicago, DuPage County and Will County to Lockport.